yijing-sie/RNN-and-LSTM/README.md

 ### 1. Recurrent neural network

-The first part of this assignment is to implement from scratch a **multi-layer Elman Recurrent Neural Network** module with the ability to handle variable length inputs in the same batch **using numpy only**
+The first part of this assignment is to implement from scratch a **multi-layer Elman Recurrent Neural Network** module with the ability to handle variable length inputs in the same batch **using NumPy only**

 * For this, I implemented the forward and backward pass of an RNN cell in [mytorch/rnn_cell.py](mytorch/rnn_cell.py) which is later used in [hw3/rnn_classifier.py](hw3/rnn_classifier.py) to build an **RNN classifier**

 ### 2. Gated Recurrent Unit

-The second part is to implement from scratch a portion of the [torch.nn.GRUCell](https://pytorch.org/docs/stable/generated/torch.nn.GRUCell.html) **using numpy only** and combine it with a linear layer to compose a neural net, namely `CharacterPredictor`, in [hw3/gru_classifier.py](hw3/gru_classifier.py)
+The second part is to implement from scratch a portion of the [torch.nn.GRUCell](https://pytorch.org/docs/stable/generated/torch.nn.GRUCell.html) **using NumPy only** and combine it with a linear layer to compose a neural net, namely `CharacterPredictor`, in [hw3/gru_classifier.py](hw3/gru_classifier.py)

 <p>
 <img src="GRU.png" width="400" />